 The name of my favourite movie is 'Casablanca' which was directed by Michael Curtiz.
-It was released in 1943 and the story was adopted from a stage-play named 'Everybody comes to Ricks'.
+It was released in 1943 and the story was adapted from a stage-play named 'Everybody comes to Ricks'.
 The movie starred Humphery Bogart & Ingrid Bergman and was made in the USA.
-It was a romantic drama film and the storyline was set during the World War II.
+It was a romantic drama film and the storyline was set during World War II.

 I've seen the movie more than 2-3 times.
 The story is excellent, the casting, plot, acting, dialogues and all other aspects of the movie are superb.
 The movie deeply touched me and became the most favourite movie I have ever seen.

 Thank you very much for letting me talk about this cue card topic.
 Interestingly, I initially thought that it would be so easy to talk about my favourite movie but then I realised it is not because there are so many things to talk about but the time is limited!
 However, I will try.

 Well, my favourite movie is 'Citizen Kane', - an American mystery drama by Orson Welles which is often considered the best movie ever made.
 Orson Welles was also its director, producer, co-screenwriter, and the protagonist.
 This movie won an Academy Award for Original Screenplay and I believe the screenplay of the movie makes it so distinctive and brilliant.
 Considered by many critics, filmmakers, and fans to be the greatest film ever made, Citizen Kane is especially appreciated for its cinematography, music, editing and narrative structure, which have been considered innovative and precedent-setting.